virtualrobotix/vrbrain_nuttx/NuttX/NxWidgets/UnitTests/README.txt

    etc.

-   For non-NSH configurations (such as the sim/touchscreen) you will have to remove the CONFIGURED_APPS seting that contains the user_start function so that you use the user_start in the unit test code instead.
-So, for example, with the sim/touchscreen configuration you need to remove the following from the apps/.config file:
+   For non-NSH configurations (such as the sim/touchscreen) you will have to remove the configuration setting that provided the "main" function so that you use the "main" in the unit test code instead.
+So, for example, with the sim/touchscreen configuration you need to remove the following from the NuttX configuration file (.config):

-     CONFIGURED_APPS += examples/<example> ## REMOVE
+     CONFIG_EXAMPLES_TOUSCHCREEN=y ## REMOVE (provided "tc_main")

    The following step will then install the new, correct directory containing the user_start function for the selected unit test.
 If you see that NSH is configured:

-     CONFIGURED_APPS += examples/nsh ## DO NOT REMOVE
+     CONFIG_EXAMPLES_NSH=y    ## DO NOT REMOVE

-   Then DO NOT REMOVE the CONFIGURED_APPS setting.
-Go back and re-read c) above.
-Do either c) or d).
-Don't do both!
+   Then go back and re-read e) above.

-   sim/nsh2 and stm3210e-eval/nsh2 both NSH configurations.
-You do not need to change anything further in the apps/.config file for any NSH configuration.
+   sim/nsh2 and stm3210e-eval/nsh2 are both NSH configurations.
+You do not need to change anything further in the .config file for any NSH configuration.

 2. Configure/Install the Selected Unit Test